1981 Formula One World Championship: Race 14: Canada

 The season concluded with two races in North America, the first of these being in Montreal, Canada.
 Alan Jones announced that he was retiring for Formula 1 and there were rumors that Mario Andretti would do the same.
-At the same time Niki Lauda was spotted testing one of the new McLaren MP4/1s at Donington Park and it looked like he would be making a comeback.
-At the same time Siegfried Stohr, after his trauma in Belgium and the uncompetitiveness of the Arrows decided that he no longer wanted to be an F1 driver and a deal was struck for Riccardo Patrese to be partnered in Canada by Gilles Villeneuve's brother Jacques Villeneuve.
+At the same time, Niki Lauda was spotted testing one of the new McLaren MP4/1s at Donington Park and it looked like he would be making a comeback.
+Siegfried Stohr, after his trauma in Belgium and the uncompetitiveness of the Arrows, then decided that he no longer wanted to be an F1 driver and a deal was struck for Riccardo Patrese to be partnered in Canada by Gilles Villeneuve's brother Jacques Villeneuve.
 Qualifying resulted in pole position for Piquet with his title rival Reutemann alongside.
 Jones was third while Prost was fourth in his Renault.

 The weather had turned cold and wet by race day and at the start Jones took the lead after banging wheels with Reutemann.
 The Argentine driver had to lift off and he was overtaken by rival Piquet, Prost and de Angelis.
-Further back Villeneuve tipped Arnoux into a spin, the Renault bashing into Pironi's Ferrari as it went off.
+Further back, Villeneuve tipped Arnoux into a spin, the Renault bashing into Pironi's Ferrari as it went off.
 In the laps that followed Villeneuve moved up to take third on lap 7 when Jones spun and Piquet dropped back as he tried to avoid the Williams.
 This let Prost take the lead with Laffite second.
 Watson moved to fourth and things began to settle down until lap 13 when Laffite moved into the lead.
 He was followed through into second place a few laps later by Villeneuve and as Prost faded further he fell behind Watson as well.
-Watson was then able to catch and pass Villeneuve as well and that was how the race ended with fourth place going to Bruno Giacomelli (Alfa Romeo), fifth to Piquet and sixth to de Angelis.
-Piquet's two point mean that he and Reutemann headed to Las Vegas separated by a point while Laffite had an outside chance of winning the title.
+Watson was then able to catch and pass Villeneuve as well, with the race finishing in that order.
+Fourth place ended up going to Bruno Giacomelli (Alfa Romeo), fifth to Piquet and sixth to de Angelis.
+Piquet's two points mean that he and Reutemann headed to Las Vegas separated by a point while Laffite had an outside chance of winning the title.